Building a Custom Windows OS Template

 6. Check if the required service exists and set to "Automatic Start"

-- Spice-Vdagent : for support of qemu vnc clipboard
+- Spice-Vdagent – for support of qemu vnc clipboard

-- BalloonSerivce: for guest memory usage stats
+- BalloonSerivce – for guest memory usage stats

 7. Install and configure Tightvnc to allow proper VNC connection

-Open "TightVNC service configuration" and configure it
+Open "TightVNC service configuration" and adjust the settings

 8. Enable Shared-drive